Greenwich Peninsula: History

-Redevelopment in the 1990s
+Redevelopment since the 1990s

 Public and private investment since the early 1990s has brought about some dramatic changes in the peninsula's topography.
-In 1997 the national regeneration agency, English Partnerships, (now named the Homes and Communities Agency) purchased 1.21 square kilometres (300 acres) of disused land on the peninsula.
+In 1997 the national regeneration agency English Partnerships (later renamed the Homes and Communities Agency, now Homes England) purchased 1.21 square kilometres (300 acres) of disused land on the peninsula.
 The agency's investment of over £225m has helped to enhance the transport network and create new homes, commercial space and community facilities and to open up access to parkland along the river.

-In addition to the construction of the Millennium Dome, new roads were built on the eastern side of the Peninsula in anticipation of new developments.
-New riverside walkways, cycle paths and public artworks were also created, including Antony Gormley's Quantum Cloud and A Slice of Reality, a work by Richard Wilson (in 2015, these were among five north Greenwich artworks incorporated into The Line, a public sculpture trail spanning the River Thames).
+In addition to the construction of the Millennium Dome, new roads were built on the eastern side of the peninsula in anticipation of new developments.
+New riverside walkways, cycle paths and public artworks were also created, including Antony Gormley's Quantum Cloud and Richard Wilson's A Slice of Reality.
+(In 2015, these were among five North Greenwich artworks incorporated into The Line, a public sculpture trail spanning the River Thames.)